jhill1/SEPwC/source/Revision_control_4.inc.rst

    The staging area can hold changes from any number of files that you want to commit as a single snapshot.

-   1. Add some text to `mars.txt` noting your decision to consider Venus as a base
+   1. Add some text to :file:`mars.txt` noting your decision to consider Venus as a base
-   2. Create a new file `venus.txt` with your initial thoughts about Venus as a base for you and your friends
+   2. Create a new file :file:`venus.txt` with your initial thoughts about Venus as a base for you and your friends
    3. Add changes from both files to the staging area, and commit those changes.